Search: 222 results

 But no temporary resident or a hired servant is to eat it.

-If an alien who resides with you wants to observe the Passover to the LORD, every male in his household must be circumcised, and then he may come near to observe it.
-He is to be like a native of the land, but no uncircumcised person is to eat it.
+If a foreigner resides with you and wants to celebrate the Lord’s Passover, every male in his household must be circumcised, and then he may participate; he will become like a native of the land.
+But no uncircumcised person may eat it.

 Verse ConceptsForeignersExclusivenessUncircumcisionForeigners Permitted At The FeastsCircumcisionStrangers in israelAliens